 The Works of J.R.R.
 Tolkien (March 2013)

-Ada Lovelace Day: Celebrating Women in STEM (Science, Technology, Engineering and Maths) (Oct 2016)
+Ada Lovelace Day: Celebrating Women in STEM (Science, Technology, Engineering and Math) (Oct 2016)